arifsetiawan/node-test-sample/docs/thinking-in-promises.md

 # Thinking in promises and generators

+See http://pouchdb.com/2015/05/18/we-have-a-problem-with-promises.html for great reference on how to promise.

 ### Callback

 Call function, it does things.
 At some point in the future it will call callback at the end to exit the function and pass the result to caller